2300 REDUCTIONS IN FORCE

 .210 Suspension of Employees

-due to abolition of positions in the competitive, non-competitive
+abolition of positions in the competitive, non-competitive or labor classes.

-in the affected titles in the layoff unit must occur in the following
+the affected titles in the layoff unit must occur in the following order:

 - Temporary, provisional and certain contingent permanent employees